SumWunSpeshal/ffx-court-cases/improvements.md

 - styling
+- add hint when "new case" form is already in an ongoing process.
+Maybe even open dialog to correct form step on page load.
 - more and better component extraction
 - not satisfied with how tightly coupled the `form` components are
 - "Success"-page should be a toast message instead of its own form step.
 - better routing for form progression steps.
 Currently just tied to control flow (if/else).
 Maybe even use URL params?
 - form validation.
-Currently only checks property presence and truthiness of value.
+Currently only checks property presence and truthiness of value (except `isFinished` of course).
 - txt file validation
 - loading states
 - better error handling (also tightly coupled currently)